PLenaers/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
-The missing values are replaced by the mean of that particular interval.
+The missing values are replaced by the mean of that particular interval for the specific day.

 ```r